TiEkl/GrOneContinued/README.md

 # GrOne Visualizer

 The GrOne visualizer illustrates the dependencies of a public Github Java project.
 Only public Github repositories are officially accepted as input for the URL.
-Although not officially supported, some Gitlab and Bitbucket repositories may still present a visualization.

 The URL inputted must be structured like this:

 > https://github.com/[owner]/[repository]

 To arrive at the website, the URL is structured as such:
 > {IP address of *Load Balancer*}:8002